 Marie-Elisabeth Hecker received support from BBT between 2009 and 2011.
-This page was last updated in May 2013.
-For an up to date biography go to www.ekkehardjung.de
+For an up-to-date biography go to www.ekkehardjung.de

 Not only is the BBT-Award a unique financial aid, but it also establishes ties to great musicians and patrons.
 The Award inspires work on new ideas and helps me to use the financial means for productive purposes.
 I am very glad to have met a number of people, who regularly support me, provide advice and help me to find my place in the music world.